CarloRamponi/intercom-bot/README.md

   - `door_pin` is the gpio pin number that will trigger the door opening
   - `bell_pin` is the gpio pin number that will detect when the intercom button is pressed
   - `audio_pins` are the gpio pin numbers that will trigger the relays that will connect the speaker and mic to the intercom
+  - `webserver` is true if you want to activate the https endpoint for external applications integration, if so you will have to follow the instructions at the end of this file in order to get it online
+  - `https_port` is the port that will be used by the https webserver, note that if you want to trigger the door opening from the internet, you will have to configure your router in order to open that door to the external world
+  - `webtoken` is a SUPER SECRET token that has to be sent to the https webserver in order to trigger the door opening.
+If this is kept very secret and https is used correctly there shouldn't be security issue, this is not the right way to authenticate a http endpoint though, but some external applications I was using wouldn't let me do anything else (IFTTT)
 - Run `npm install` in the project folder
 - Set up your device audio in a way that the default audio card is the one that you want the bot to use, in my case:
   - List the available devices: